 3.1 The Memorial Site

-When visiting concentration camp memorials, it’s important to approach the experience with reverence and sensitivity.
+Any sort of trip to the sites of concentration camp memorials must be undertaken with due respect and seriousness.
 Here are some tips to make the most of your visit while paying homage to the victims:

 Table of Contents